Ashutosh-web/React_theory_codes/2_IGNIITING_REACT_aPP/Chapter2-Assigments.md

 4. What is '.parcel-cache' and 'dist' folder? <br/>

 5. What is differenece b/w dependencis and Dev-dependecies? <br/>
-npm install -D parcel  : Installing as a Dev dependency requred for development and testing purposes npm install react      : Installing as dependeny which will be required for production also.
+npm install -D parcel  : Installing as a Dev dependency requred for development and testing purposes npm install react      : Installing as dependeny which will be required for production also and for working of our application.

 6. What are the superpowers of parcel ? <br/>